prasshantg/personal/LowPrecision.md

 Refer to https://github.com/NVIDIA/TensorRT/tree/release/5.1/samples/opensource/sampleINT8 for sample application which explains how to use TensorRT to generate scales factors.

+Notes:
-Notes: Use IInt8EntropyCalibrator2 for calibration and dump calibration scales using writeCalibrationCache() to import it in NVDLA JSON format.
-Do not set --useDLACore for calibration, it is used to generate runtime engine through TensorRT for NVIDIA Xavier platform such NVIDIA Jetson AGX Xavier which has NVDLA integrated.
+-	Use IInt8EntropyCalibrator2 for calibration.
+-	Dump calibration scales using writeCalibrationCache() to import it in NVDLA JSON format.
+-	Do not set --useDLACore for calibration, it is used to generate runtime engine through TensorRT for NVIDIA Xavier platform such NVIDIA Jetson AGX Xavier which has NVDLA integrated.

 ##### JSON schema for calibration table